-You can now find the fourth in the series of “Hotel Stories”, Britches, published on Amazon as a Kindle Edition.
+You can now find the fourth in the series of “Hotel Stories”, Britches, published on Amazon as part of Hotel Stories: The Complete Collection.

 I’ve written about Britches in a previous post, including the fact that it features a rather attractive Scot in a kilt; so I won’t say any more about it now.
-So let’s get straight into the action with an excerpt from the start of the story.
+Let’s get straight into the action with an excerpt from the start of the story.

 A short story by Robert Pimm